jsonapi-rb/jsonapi-rb.github.io/source/guides/serialization/rendering.html.md

 jsonapi-rb features is opt-in, and is done by including `JSONAPI::Hanami::Action` in your actions.
 Rendering is done by setting options directly on the controller action instance.
-The primary data is set via the `self.body` setter.
+The primary data is set via the `self.data` setter.

-Exposures are available from within the SerializableResource class as instance variables.
+Exposures are available from within the `SerializableResource` class as instance variables.

 Example: